shaik1002/biggitlabbomb/doc/administration/dedicated/configure_instance.md

 1. At the top of the page, select **Configuration**.
 1. Expand **SAML Config**.
 1. Turn on the **Enable** toggle.
-1. Complete the required fields:
+1. Complete the fields.
-   - SAML label
-   - IdP cert fingerprint
-   - IdP SSO target URL
-1. Optional.
-To configure users based on [SAML group membership](#saml-groups) or use [group sync](#group-sync), complete the following fields:
-   - SAML group attribute
-   - Admin groups
-   - Auditor groups
-   - External groups
-   - Required groups
-1. Optional.
-To configure [SAML request signing](#request-signing), complete the following fields:
-   - Name identifier format
-   - Issuer
-   - Attribute statements
-   - Security
 1. Select **Save**.
 1. Scroll up to the top of the page and select whether to apply the changes immediately or during the next maintenance window.
-1. Optional.
-To use group sync, [configure the SAML group links](../../user/group/saml_sso/group_sync.md#configure-saml-group-links).
 1. To verify the SAML configuration is successful:
     - Check that the SSO button description is displayed on your instance's sign-in page.
     - Go to the metadata URL of your instance (`https://INSTANCE-URL/users/auth/saml/metadata`).
 This page can be used to simplify much of the configuration of the identity provider, and manually validate the settings.

 #### Activate SAML with a Support Request

-If you are unable to use Switchboard to activate or update SAML for your GitLab Dedicated instance, you can open a [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650):
+To activate SAML for your GitLab Dedicated instance:

-1. To make the necessary changes, include the desired [SAML configuration block](../../integration/saml.md#configure-saml-support-in-gitlab) for your GitLab application in your support ticket.
+1. To make the necessary changes, include the desired [SAML configuration block](../../integration/saml.md#configure-saml-support-in-gitlab) for your GitLab application in your [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650).
 At a minimum, GitLab needs the following information to enable SAML for your instance:
    - IDP SSO Target URL
    - Certificate fingerprint or certificate
    - NameID format